Business account in Germany: what it is and how to open one (step-by-step guide)

 Frequently asked questions about business accounts

-Do I need a business account as a freelancer?
+What happens if I don’t use a business bank account as a freelancer?

-Are there business accounts available without a credit check?
+Are there business bank accounts without a Schufa check?

-What is the best business account for small businesses?
+Which business bank account is best for small businesses?

-How do I open a business account in Germany?
+How do I open a business bank account in Germany?

 Best Business Account 2025